Towards Large-Scale Small Object Detection: Survey and Benchmarks: Review on Small Object Detection

-\textbf{Density analysis guided detection}.
 Small objects in high-resolution images tend to distribute non-uniformly and sparsely \cite{138}, and the general divide-and-detect scheme consumes too much computation on those empty patches, leading the inefficiency during inference.
 Can we filter out those regions with no object thereby reducing the useless operations to boost the detection?
 The answer is YES!
-Efforts in this area break the chain of generic pipeline for processing high-resolution images, they first abstract the regions contain targets, on which the detection performs subsequently.
+Efforts in this area break the chain of generic pipeline for processing high-resolution images.
+They first abstract the regions contain targets, on which the detection performs subsequently.

 Yang \textit{et al.} \cite{138} proposed a Clustered Detection network (ClusDet) that fully exploits the semantic and spatial information between objects to generate cluster chips and then performs the detection.
-Following this paradigm, Duan \textit{et al.} \cite{57} and Li \textit{et al.} \cite{139} both exploited pixel-wise supervision to density estimation, achieving more accurate density maps which characterize the distribution of objects well.
+Following this paradigm, Duan \textit{ et al.} \cite{57} and Li \textit{ et al.} \cite{139} both exploited pixel-wise supervision to density estimation, achieving more accurate density maps which characterize the distribution of objects well.
+CRENet \cite{CRENet} designs a clustering algorithm to adaptively search cluster regions.
+With tiling technique, Wang \textit{ et al.} \cite{EdgeDuet} developed EdgeDuet to enhance small object detection on edge devices.
+F$\&$S \cite{FS} introduces a Focus$\&$Detect framework, where Focusing Network detects candidate regions which then were cropped and resized to higher resolution, enabling the accurate detection of small objects.
+Deeming that the fixed-size input processing pipeline usually incurs missing detection of small objects, \cite{TILLING} exploits tilling method to detect pedestrians and vehicles in high-resolution aerial images in real time.

-\textbf{Other issues}.
-Several tentative strategies employ interesting techniques from other areas for better detection of small objects.
-Holding that traditional annotating fashion will introduce bias and ambiguity, Song \textit{et al.} \cite{140} suggested a novel topological annotation for pedestrians which allows more precise localization on small-scale instances with the proposed somatic topological line localization (TLL).
-Similar to super-resolution approaches, Wu \textit{et al.} \cite{141} employed the proposed Mimic loss to bridge the gap between the regional representations of small pedestrians and those of large-scale ones.
-Kim \textit{et al.} \cite{142}, inspired by the memory process of human visual understanding mechanism, devised a novel framework for small-scale pedestrian detection based on the memory learning.
+Compared to generic sliding window mechanism, focus-and-detect methods empower adaptive crops and flexible zoom-in operation, \textit{i.e.}, smaller objects can be processed at higher resolutions while larger ones can be detected in a relatively lower resolution, which significantly saves memory footprint at inference and reduces the interference of background.
+Methods following this roadmap have to answer the key question: \textit{where to focus}?
+Current approaches resort to either manually additional annotations or auxiliary architectures like segmentation network or Gaussian Mixture Model, yet the former requires laborious labeling while the latter complicates the end-to-end optimization.